7 min read

 Edmonton offers affordable rental options in most neighbourhoods–just remember, most university cities have a race for accommodations in September, as students flock to the city to begin their school year.
 If you are planning a move or relocation in Edmonton, plan to move before September.

-The median monthly cost to rent a 3-bedroom home in Edmonton is CA$1550.
+The median monthly cost to rent a 3-bedroom home in Edmonton is CA$1993.
 Of course, this rate will be on the higher end in the downtown core, and slightly lower in certain areas on the outskirts of the city.
-A newly-renovated, modern home will cost more than a simple one.
+A newly renovated, modern home will cost more than a simple one.

 Pricier neighbourhoods include areas like Downtown, Garneau, and Strathcona, and their central location plays a big part in driving the rental costs up.
 More affordable rental options can be found in Mill Woods, Abbottsfield, and Calder.

-If you live with roommates or a partner you can rent comfortably for around CA$835 - CA$1,250 per person, per month.
+If you live with roommates or a partner you can rent comfortably for around CA$655–CA$995 per person, per month.

 What if I have a mortgage?

-If you qualify for a mortgage and are ready to take the leap into home ownership, some simple maths will provide you with an estimate of your monthly mortgage payments, assuming that you buy a home in Edmonton’s downtown area or nearby.
-In downtown Edmonton, the average cost for a home is around CA$300,000.
-With a 6.28% interest rate, your monthly mortgage repayment for a CA$300,000 home would be approximately CA$1,480.
+If you qualify for a mortgage and are ready to take the next steps in buying a home, some simple maths will give you an estimatation of your monthly mortgage payments.
+Assuming you are buying a house in Edmonton’s downtown area or nearby, the average cost for a home is around CA$345,000.
+With a 6.28% interest rate, your monthly mortgage repayment for a CA$345,000 home would be approximately CA$1,725.00.

 For more affordable houses, outlying neighbourhoods like Abbotsfield have average home prices of CA$180,000.
 With a 6.28% interest rate, your monthly mortgage repayment for a CA$180,000 home would be approximately CA$1,180.